-Big Data is today, the hottest buzzword around, and with the amount of data being generated every minute by consumers, or/and businesses worldwide, there is huge value to be found in Big Data analytics.
+Today, Big Data is the hottest buzzword around.
+With the amount of data being generated every minute by consumers and businesses worldwide, there is significant value to be found in Big Data analytics.

 What is Big Data Analytics?